Feeling comfortable living in the future

 Sexy satin case

-Second in our new weekly series about living with Google Glass.
+Second in our occasional series about living with Google Glass.

 Whether they’re scared about breaking it or just shy enough to not inquire, few people have actually asked to try Glass on.
 In any case, the interaction always ends up being a positive one.
 Everyone asks a few simple questions about how it works, what I see and of course how much it costs — usually asked with a sense of intrigue and wonder that you just don’t see from “normal” people around consumer electronics today.